urdhwa/Urdhwa-Thesis/README.md

 # Urdhwa-Thesis
-This README depics the progress of Thesis Work by Urdhwa
+This README depicts the progress of Thesis Work by Urdhwa
 ## 15/11/17-22/11/17
 - [x] Overview of Opticm6
 ## 22/11/17-29/11/17